stephenKaliman/iris-dataset/README.md

 box-and-whisker plots, histograms, and a scatter plot matrix to help understand the data more visually.

+box plots of individual attributes, to see general layout and outliers:

 <img src="https://github.com/stephenKaliman/iris-dataset/blob/main/figures/box-and-whisker.png">

-box plots of individual attributes, to see general layout and outliers.
+histograms of individual attributes, to see shape and more detailed distribution:

 <img src="https://github.com/stephenKaliman/iris-dataset/blob/main/figures/histogram.png">

-histograms of individual attributes, to see shape and more detailed distribution.
+scatter plots of attributes (in pairs) to see how they correlate to one another.
+This may help to give an idea of what we might be able to do with the data:

 <img src="https://github.com/stephenKaliman/iris-dataset/blob/main/figures/scatter.png">

-scatter plots of attributes (in pairs) to see how they correlate to one another.
-This may help to give an idea of what we might be able to do with the data.